sixfeetup/ansible-role-hetzner_installimage/README.md

     2. Order a new server
     3. Select your operating system
     4. Select your provisioning key
-    5. Run the hetzner_installimge role
+    5. Run the hetzner_installimage role
   * Install an existing machine
-    1. Enter your hetzner robot (robot.your-server.de)
+    1. Add your provisioning key to hetzner robot via robot.your-server.de
-    2. Select the machine
-    3. Select "Linux"
-    4. Select your provisioning key
-    5. Reset the machine
-    6. Run the hetzner_installimge role
+    2. Run the hetzner_installimage role
-  * Install an allready provisioned machine
+  * Install an already provisioned machine
     1. Enter the machine
-    2. Delete /etc/hostcode
+    2. Delete /etc/provisioned.flag or set
-    3. Run the hetzner_installimge role
+    3. Run the hetzner_installimage role

-If you are sure, you will not accidentally purge a running machine, allready in use, you can directly run the role with the extra variable **--extra-vars "{ hetzner_installimage_ignore_hostcode: True }"**.
-This way the role will not check the machine for an existing /etc/hostcode file but will also not prevent the machine from being purged accidentally!
+If you are sure, you will not accidentally purge a running machine which is already in use, you can directly run the role with the extra variable **--extra-vars "{ hetzner_installimage_ignore_provisioned_flag: True }"**.
+This way the role will not check the machine for an existing `/etc/provisioned.flag` file but will also not prevent the machine from being purged accidentally!

 ## Available images